YOUCANSAY

 In addition to the Life Readiness factors, the Transition LRQ includes three dedicated transition factors designed specifically for pupils moving from primary to secondary education.

-Understanding how connected pupils feel to aspects of school that provide consistency and reassurance.
+• Continuity and Familiarity – Understanding how connected pupils feel to things that provide reassurance and stability.

 Reporting at Class Level